Chapter 70

 "Any word from the admiral, colonel," Darth Golluth snarled.

-"The admiral has contacted our spies on Palomintar Six, sir," lieutenant Whain said, "I expect his answer any moment."
+"The admiral must have contacted our spies on Palomintar Six by now, sir," Major Whain said, "I expect his answer any moment."

 "Good.
 Have you made preparations to receive that Tydon guy here?"
 Darth Golluth asked.